pythonph/pycon-2015/_sources/volunteers.txt

   * escort foreign speakers/guests to their hotel
   * immigration letters

-6. Program Committee Chairs - Sony Valdez, Stef Sy and Rodolfo Duldulao
+6. Program Committee Chairs - Sony Valdez, Rodolfo Duldulao and Stef Sy

-  * responsible for coming up with a theme.
-  * responsible for making a schedule.
-  * responsible for calling, choosing, and preparing for speakers.
+  Sony, Dulds and Stef are the people behind the theme and our awesome program for PyConPH 2015.
+They are the ones who made sure that the quality talks and workshops we bring this PyCon will be a blast.